Zjude04/Weather_Website/README.md

-# Weather_Website
+# RainBro's Weather Website
-Front-End Weather Web Application with API integration for live data retrieval
+Weather Web Application that supports live data retrieval using National Weather Service public API.
+Written using django back-end to from requests the API endpoints returning weather data as either daily or weekly.
+Users could create an account which would hold input zip code to save users personal forcast.
+Additional features included a styled landing page, sms notifications to the phone, and daily affirmations.